Biden picks Alejandro Mayorkas, a son of Jewish Cuban refugees, to lead the Department of Homeland Security

 Early in his career, Mayorkas served as an assistant United States Attorney in the Central District of California, and he specialized in prosecuting white-collar crime, such as the federal tax evasion and money-laundering case against Hollywood Madam Heidi Fleiss.

-He was named a U.S. attorney in 1998 — the nation’s youngest top prosecutor at the time — and pursued cases involving all manner of fraud, such as money laundering, immigration scams, and cybercrime.
+He was named a U.S. attorney in 1998 — the nation’s youngest top prosecutor at the time — and pursued cases involving all manner of fraud, such as money laundering, immigration scams and cybercrime.

 Obama tapped Mayorkas to serve as the director of U.S. Citizenship and Immigration Services, and he won accolades in that role from advocacy groups and government officials.
 As deputy secretary at DHS under Jeh Johnson, Mayorkas oversaw a wide array of responsibilities that included the government’s response to hurricanes, immigration crises and disease outbreaks.